brer-rabbit/zoxnoxious-virtual/README.md

 ![IM](doc/Personality_Presets.png)

 The number of presets is huge.
-Why so many filters?
-Many filters sound similar in isolation, however the way they morph to other filters can be wildly different.
+Why so many filters when many are so similar?
+Many do sound similar in isolation, however the way they morph to other filters can be wildly different.

 ### Morphscope